 Committees (intersessional)

 Committees are established to provide advice to the Executive Council on strategy, policy, technical, financial, administrative or oversight matters of a continuing nature.
-Membership ranges from 7 to 20 members of the Council and can be extended to other officials of the Organization, such as presidents and chairs of technical bodies, all serving in their personal capacity.
+Membership ranges from 7 to 20 members of the Council and can be extended to officers of the Organization, such as presidents of technical commissions, as well as to [Secretariat] chairs of technical bodies, serving as ex-officio members.
 Appointment is generally by designation from the Executive Council or the President.

 Committees are normally standing bodies lasting for the duration of a financial period and meet, at a minimum, on an annual basis.
 Sessions of committees may be open to the attendance, without the right to speak, of Members of the Organization and their reports to the Executive Council are normally publicly available.

-[This definition applies to: Policy Advisory Committee; Technical Coordination Committee; Staff Pension Committee; Disciplinary Committee.
-Exceptions: The Financial Advisory Committee, also advising Congress and open to all Members, has characteristics in common with a working group.
-The Audit and Oversight Committee, not including members of the Executive Council, has characteristics in common with a panel of experts.]

 Selection committees (in session)

 Selection committees are established to provide advice to the Executive Council on the selection of candidates for meteorological prizes and awards as well as appointments to WMO-sponsored or co-sponsored bodies.
 Membership ranges from 3 to 5 members of the Council.
 Appointment is by designation from the Executive Council.